kcc-nma-art128/assignment/week03/README.md

 ## Div's
-- What is a Div
+`<div>` is short for "division", allows you to divide your page.
+It is used to group elements for styling purposes giving you more control over the structure, space, width, layout, etc.

-- Div Usage tests
+- Div usage tests
   + Normal Flow
   + Multiple Classes
   + CSS positioning
   + Grouping & nesting

 ## Box Model
 - What is box model?